-- A. Intent.
+A. Intent.
 It is the intent of this section to regulate large retail establishments, whether located as an individual use on a single site or as part of a shopping center with a grouping of attached and/or detached buildings.
 While it is recognized that large scale retail establishments may provide goods and services to County residents, such stores are primarily focused on attracting consumers from a market area larger than the County.
-Therefore, specific standards are required to ensure that large scale retail stores can be adequately served by and do not create an inordinate impact upon roads, utilities, storm drainage and police and fire services. - B. Location.
-Large retail establishments shall be located as a conditional use within the \\\\\\ District on sites having direct frontage on Jackson Road or abutting property which will provide a site with direct access to Jackson Road. - C. Minimum Area and Width.
+Therefore, specific standards are required to ensure that large scale retail stores can be adequately served by and do not create an inordinate impact upon roads, utilities, storm drainage and police and fire services.

+- B. Location.
+Large retail establishments need conditional use approval, and location is to be approved by the Planning Commission. - C. Minimum Area and Width.
 Large scale retail stores developed individually or in combination shall have a minimum area of ten (10) acres.
 Sites of less than ten (10) acres may be approved, in the sole discretion of the County Board, when it is demonstrated by the applicant that the following conditions are met: - 1.
 The site will be developed without the need for variances from the requirements for maximum lot cover, maximum floor area cover, maximum height, or minimum yard (setback) requirements of the districts in which the site is located. - 2.
 All design standards set forth in Section D are met. - 3.
 Sufficient area is available to meet all landscaping and buffering standards set forth in Section 12.06. - D. Design Standards.
-The applicant shall demonstrate in the submission of a site plan and supportive material that the following design standards are met:

-- 1. Aesthetic Character. - a.
-Facades and Exterior Walls: - 1) Facades greater than one hundred (100) feet in length, measured horizontally, shall incorporate projections or recesses extending at least twenty (20%) percent of the length of the facade.
-No uninterrupted length of any facade shall exceed one hundred (100) horizontal feet. - 2) Ground floor facades that face public streets shall have arcades, display windows, entry areas, awnings or other such features along no less than fifty (50%) percent of their horizontal length. - 3) Building facades must include a repeating pattern that includes no less than two (2) of the following elements: - a) color change; - b) texture change; - c) an expression of architectural or structural bays through a change in plane no less than twelve (12) inches in width, such as an offset, reveal or projecting rib. - b.
-Roofs.
-Roofs shall exhibit one (1) or more of the following features depending upon the nature of the roof and building design: - 1) Flat Roofs parapets concealing flat roofs and rooftop equipment such as HVAC units from public view are required.
+The applicant shall demonstrate in the submission of a site plan and supportive material that the following design standards are met: - 1.
+Aesthetic Character. - (a) Facades and Exterior Walls: - 1) Facades greater than one hundred (100) feet in length, measured horizontally, shall incorporate projections or recesses extending at least twenty (20%) percent of the length of the facade.
+No uninterrupted length of any facade shall exceed one hundred (100) horizontal feet. - 2) Ground floor facades that face public streets shall have arcades, display windows, entry areas, awnings or other such features along no less than fifty (50%) percent of their horizontal length. - Building facades must include a repeating pattern that includes no less than two (2) of the following elements: - a) color change; - b) texture change; - c) an expression of architectural or structural bays through a change in plane no less than twelve (12) inches in width, such as an offset, reveal or projecting rib. - (b) Roofs.
+Roofs shall exhibit one (1) or more of the following features depending upon the nature of the roof and building design:

+- 1) Flat Roofs parapets concealing flat roofs and rooftop equipment such as HVAC units from public view are required.
 Parapets shall not exceed one-third (1/3) of the height of the supporting wall at any point. - 2) Pitched Roof - a) overhanging eaves, extending no less than three (3) feet past the supporting walls; - b) an average slope greater than or equal to one (1) foot of vertical rise for every three (3) feet of horizontal run and less than or equal to one (1) foot of vertical rise for every one (1) foot of horizontal run; - c) three (3) or more roof slope planes.